Joe Smith Jr.

-Joe Smith Jr. (born September 20, 1989) is an American professional boxer who held the WBO light heavyweight title from 2021 to June 2022.
-In 2016, Smith became the first boxer to score a stoppage victory over former undisputed middleweight world champion Bernard Hopkins, who retired after their fight.
+Joe Smith Jr. (born September 20, 1989) is an American professional boxer.
+He held the World Boxing Organization (WBO) light heavyweight title from 2021 to 2022.
+In 2016, Smith became the first boxer to score a stoppage victory over former undisputed middleweight world champion Bernard Hopkins.

-Professional boxing career
+Professional career

 Early career

 Smith made his professional debut in October 2009 defeating David Brown by technical knockout in the first round in Connecticut.

 Smith won his next five fights only to lose his 7th professional fight against Eddie Caminero.

 Over the next five years, Smith racked up a record of 20 wins with 16 coming inside the distance and 1 loss.
 This included wins against the likes of Otis Griffin, Cory Cummings and a decision win against Will Rosinsky.

 Career from 2016–2017

 In April 2016, Smith defeated Brazilian boxer Fabiano Pena (16-4-1 12 KOs) via a 2nd-round TKO winning 15 straight fights and continuing to rise up the ranks.